MHCommunity/mhbasics/count/queso.md

 ## Queso Geyser

+This is the second part of the Queso region.

 You are recommended to use BEST and OESB here.
 You can earn some SUPERBrie+ from sniping in every stage here, check out discord for more info.
 There are 7 stages in the Queso Geyser:
 <ul>
 <li>Cork Collecting</li>